faransikandar/mas712-spring2018/README.md

 # MAS.712 - Learning Creative Learning
-## Spring 2018
+## Spring 2019

-This is the website used for the spring 2018 version of MAS.712 - Learning Creative Learning.
+This is the website used for the spring 2019 version of MAS.712 - Learning Creative Learning and is based largely on the 2018 version of the course.
+For 2019, opted not to change the name of the repo.
+You're welcome to do this in the future.

 If you're a person from the future who wants to use/update this site: (a) greetings from the past! and (b) here are some notes that may or may not be helpful: